 The right room

 Natural lighting does wonders for product photography.
 Find a room with a window close to a wall.
-Adjust the product’s distance from the window to control the light’s intensity and effect.
+If the window is large, you’ll have plenty of light to work with.
+You can control the lighting and shadow effects in your photos by adjusting your distance from the window.

 How to take good product photos: 15 tips for ecommerce entrepreneurs

-When it comes to product photography, there are a lot of tips which new entrepreneurs can take and use to improve their store.
-We’ve listed some of the top product photography tips for new entrepreneurs below.
+When it comes to product photography, there are a lot of tips that new entrepreneurs can use to improve their store.
+We list some of the top product photography tips for new entrepreneurs below.

 Let’s get started